List of Nokia products: Asha (2011–2014)

 The Nokia Asha series is an affordable series optimized for social networking and sharing, meant for first time users.
 All phones run Series 40 except Asha 230 and 50x phones, which run on the Nokia Asha platform.

 Lumia (2011–2014)

 Lumia is a series of smartphones running Windows Phone.
 It also includes the Nokia Lumia 2520, a Windows RT-powered tablet computer.
 The series was sold to Microsoft in 2014 who branded these products under the name Microsoft.

 Devices with Microsoft branding are not listed here.

 X Family (2014)

 The Nokia X family is a range of Android smartphones from Nokia.
-These were the first ever Nokia phones to run on Google's Android OS.
+These were the first ever Nokia phones to run Google's Android OS.

-3-digit series feature phones (2011–)
+3-digit series feature phones (2011–present)

-Those phones are entry-level, classic mobile phones platform (with relatively long work on battery).
+These phones are entry-level, classic mobile phones (with relatively long lasting battery life).
 The series was sold in 2014 to Microsoft which continued branding these products under Nokia.
 Microsoft sold this series to HMD Global in 2016 which also continues branding these products under Nokia.